martian-lang/martian-docs/content/getting-started/index.md

 ~~~~

 To test that everything is working, `make longtests` runs a few simple test pipelines
-and verifies that thier output is correct, including test that pipeline failures are
+and verifies that their output is correct, including test that pipeline failures are
 handled correctly.

 ## Environment Setup